 First, be strong, don’t get drunk on blood, and remember the dignity of hunting a comrade.
 For only a hunter like that is entrusted with this cursed emblem.

 One of the Karel characters which phoneticize inhuman voices.
-The one running red has been given the meaning of “hunter” and used in the covenant of Hunter Hunters.
+The one running red has been given the meaning of “hunter” and used in the Hunter Hunters covenant.

 The Hunter Hunters’ enemies are hunters who get drunk on blood and resonate with a sinister bell.
 Or if they are hostile to “hunter” covenantors.
 For, whoever they are, it is, in other words, proof that they are drunk on blood.

 The “Cain Bloodshed Crow” (カインの流血鴉) dresses like one of Queen Annalise’s royal guards and wields the Chikage collected by Cainhurst, leaving no doubt that he is a blood hunter.
 At the same time, he also wears the crowfeather garb like Eileen, as well as the double-barrel gun developed by the Healing Church.
-If this hunter was simply a Vileblood, why not be equipped with their full armor and firearm?
-His use of the repeating pistol suggests prior association with the church workshop, while the armor further intimates a connection to crows and Eileen in particular.
+This suggests prior association with the church workshop and intimates a connection to Eileen in particular.
 Moreover, the crow uses the Old Hunter Bone to employ Quickening.
 Not only does this implicate him in digging up Maria’s grave, it also defines him as one of the first hunters.
 In short, the bloody crow is a hunter present when Maria and her innate hunting art could still be witnessed, around long enough to procure a gun from the church workshop, but gone to forge a covenant with Annalise before the purge of Cainhurst.
 There is only one viable option: the first crow hunter.

 Indeed, there is no mention of Eileen’s actual attire being hand-me-downs, so she could have crafted her own after her master.
 And since the Blade of Mercy was passed down, the previous Hunter of Hunters would need a new sword, which Cainhurst could readily supply.
 Being from the far East, he would naturally choose a weapon more familiar to him like the Chikage, with a similar curve to its blade.
 In the same vein, he would gravitate toward the art of Quickening to supplement for the different fighting style.
 The warped siderite blade was designed to be split into two, so as to overwhelm foes with a flurry of attacks after quickly stepping in.
 This already complements the stamina recovery speed boosted by the Hunter rune quite nicely, and would benefit just as well from Maria’s accelerated speed.
 Knowing the woman in life would give the crow hunter knowledge of both Quickening and Cainhurst.
-And once he goes to join the Vilebloods, he could come in at any time after the old workshop was abandoned and dig up Maria’s bones for personal use.
-Everything points to him being the bloody crow.
+And once he goes to join the castle’s clan, he could come in at any time after the old workshop was abandoned and dig up Maria’s bones for personal use.
+It all checks out for the bloody crow.

 If we never help her with Henryk, then Eileen will be the one we find standing inside the Grand Cathedral after the red moon appears.
 Assuming that the bloody crow still attempted to raid the church, the crow hunter seems to have already dispatched her prey without mistake this time.
 Perhaps not having us to compare herself to let’s the woman’s focus and skills stay sharp during this critical encounter.
 In the end though, the mental strain of killing her old master is apparently too much when combined with the red moon.
 She is already hostile and stark-raving mad, ranting about how “all” hunters are drunk on the hunt and so need to be killed by her to “end the nightmare” of seemingly endless beasts.
 It is clear that her master’s betrayal rattles her to the core.
 In all fairness, it is perhaps inevitable in their line of work, as the Hunter rune alludes in its description.
 Even for a crow, you will either die a hunter or living long enough to become one of the hunted.